C-MENT Audition Information, Tips and Pointers

 - “Plant” or stand still on stage unless you are moving with purpose as part of your audition.

 “Good morning.
-My name is John Smith and I’m in 6th grade.
-Today I’ll be singing “If I Were a Rich Man” from Fiddler on the Roof and performing the Wizard’s monologue from The Wizard of Oz.”
+My name is John Smith and I’m in 3th grade.
+Today I’ll be singing “It’s Possible” from Seussical the Musical and performing the Lion’s monologue from The Wizard of Oz.”

 “Good evening.
-My name is Sally Johnson and I’m a sophomore at Mt.
-Carmel High School.
-I will sing “You Say” by Lauren Daigle and perform Juliet’s monologue from the play Romeo & Juliet.”
+My name is Sally Johnson and I’m a 9th grader at Mt.
+Carmel.
+I will sing “You Say” by Lauren Daigle and perform Violet’s monologue from Charlie and the Chocolate Factory.”